-• Provide the Common evaluation methodology to be applied in Large-scale Demonstrations, tests and pilots of EU and as much as possible national projects (to Clusters 1, 2, 3, 4 and 5).
+Provide the Common evaluation methodology to be applied in Large-scale Demonstrations, tests and pilots of EU and as much as possible national projects (to Clusters 1, 2, 3, 4 and 5).

-- Provide a Common test data exchange infrastructure (data space) with features facilitating the development and validation of CCAM functions and services, and further develop and adapt a data exchange framework by sharing lessons learnt and best practices to Cluster 1, 2, 3, 4 and 5. - Provide knowledge base and guidance on R&I needs, gaps and tools (to all Clusters).. - Provide means of assessing the level of awareness and attitudes of European citizens (to Cluster 6) and decision makers - Coordinate the CCAM Stakeholder forum and maintain stakeholder engagement tools (e.g. workshops) to consult for expectations and feedback for all Clusters. - Facilitate dissemination of information among past and ongoing R&I and demonstration activities in order to ensure early awareness of plans, results and lessons learned to prevent silos, overlaps and redundancies - Support the monitoring of the progress made on the targets and impacts set by the CCAM Partnerships regarding the use of harmonised methodologies and tools - Support the work of the States Representative Group and stimulate cooperation between Member States

-The necessity of cross-sector collaboration in Europe for the development, testing and deployment of Connected Automated Driving (CAD) has been highlighted in the Declaration of Amsterdam, the GEAR 2030 final report and the Communication from the European Commission "On the road to automated mobility".
-The objective of this cluster is to capitalise on shared knowledge and develop harmonised approaches and European frameworks for the assessment of impacts of CCAM technologies, systems and services, testing on public roads and sharing of Test data, building on the work carried out by EU-funded Coordination and Support Actions and by Working Group 2 of the CCAM Platform in 2019-2020.
+- Provide a Common test data exchange infrastructure (data space) with features facilitating the development and validation of CCAM functions and services, and further develop and adapt a data exchange framework by sharing lessons learnt and best practices to Cluster 1, 2, 3, 4 and 5. - Provide knowledge base and guidance on R&I needs, gaps and tools (to all Clusters).. - Provide means of assessing the level of awareness and attitudes of European citizens (to Cluster 6) and decision makers - Coordinate the CCAM Stakeholder forum and maintain stakeholder engagement tools (e.g. workshops) to consult for expectations and feedback for all Clusters. - Facilitate dissemination of information among past and ongoing R&I and demonstration activities in order to ensure early awareness of plans, results and lessons learned to prevent silos, overlaps and redundancies - Support the monitoring of the progress made on the targets and impacts set by the CCAM Partnerships regarding the use of harmonised methodologies and tools - Support the work of the States Representative Group and stimulate cooperation between Member States approaches and European frameworks for the assessment of impacts of CCAM technologies, systems and services, testing on public roads and sharing of Test data, building on the work carried out by EU-funded Coordination and Support Actions and by Working Group 2 of the CCAM Platform in 2019-2020.
 The cluster will also create a stakeholder forum to improve collaboration and extend stakeholder engagement beyond the Partnership members.
 It will also maintain and extend the EU-wide Knowledge Base that will publish and disseminate R&I and piloting activities and their results, as well as standards and methodologies enabling the exchange of knowledge, experiences and lessons learned.
-The different activities of the cluster will support the coordination and cooperation of R&I, testing activities and living labs across Europe, facilitating the collaboration betweenstakeholders from all sectors and create the fundaments to move from testing and piloting towards the harmonised deployment and operations of CCAM with consensus on how it supports the societal goals.
+The different activities of the cluster will support the coordination between stakeholders from all sectors and create the fundaments to move from testing and piloting towards the harmonised deployment and operations of CCAM with consensus on how it supports the societal goals.